ericgj/ing/README.md

 ### But what about security?

-Yes, this means any ruby library and even built-in classes can be run from the command line... but so what?
+Yes, this means any ruby library and even built-in classes can be exercised from the command line... but so what?

 1. You can't run module methods, and the objects you invoke need to have a hash constructor.
 So Kernel, Process, IO, File, etc. are pretty much ruled out.